 Applicability.
-This standard is applicable to the acquisition of all rotating mass storage equipment whenever the use of Federal Information Processing Standard I/O Channel Interface (NBS-FIPS-PUB 60) is required.
+This standard is applicable to the acquisition of all rotating mass storage equipment whenever the use of Federal Information Processing Standard I/O Channel Interface (FIPS PUB 60) is required unless a FIPS PUB having an applicability provision stating that it is an alternative to this standard is appropriate to the application and the equipment conforms to that FIPS PUB.